Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Preliminaries

 \paragraph{Equivalent lower-dimensional decomposition.} By encoding every possible class label $y\in\mathcal{Y}$ into the canonical basis $\bm{e}_y\in\mathbb{R}^{K}$, we can express any target loss in the following form:

-An equivalent but more efficient decomposition of \eqref{inner} called Structure Encoding Loss Functions (SELF) is introduced in \citet{Self1}, which allows lower-dimensional encoding of class labels.
-It is often leveraged by follow-up works to induce efficient loss functions, and is further generalized by the Affine Decomposition in \citet[(12)]{Self3}.
-In this work, we will also represent discrete target losses in this decomposed form. \begin{definition}[$(\bm{\rho},\bm{\ell}^{\bm{\rho}})$-decomposition] For a discrete target loss $\ell:\widehat{\mathcal{Y}}\times\mathcal{Y}\to\mathbb{R}$, its $(\bm{\rho},\bm{\ell}^{\bm{\rho}})$-decomposition is given as follows:
+An equivalent but more efficient decomposition of \eqref{inner}, known as Structure Encoding Loss Functions (SELF), was introduced in \citet{Self1}, which allows lower-dimensional label encodings.
+It has been widely used to construct efficient loss functions, and further generalized via Affine Decomposition in \citet[(12)]{Self3}.
+We also adopt a general form to represent discrete target losses.